aqy88/lychee-course/README.md

 	```
 	Again, the `.sh` scripts can ONLY be run from this folder.

-2. Running `pwd` will output the current working directory.
+2. Verify that you have `cd`'d to the right folder.
+Running `pwd` will output the current working directory.
 It should output a path that matches where this repository was downloaded.
 Alternatively, after step 1, running `ls` should output a list of all of the files present in this repository.
 	```
 	pwd
 	ls